serjilyashenko/simple-pie-project/docs/package-publishing.md

 # Package publishing

-The publishing is applied to the next packages:
+The publishing is applied to external packages.
+The next ones:

 - `packages/simple-pie`
 - `packages/react-simple-pie`